Careers

 Career Application Submission Form

 Interested applicants for all positions should download and complete the above Employment Application Form.
-For immediate and school-year positions, a copy of your cover letter, application, proof of licensure (if applicable), and resume should be submitted to careers@lakecountryclassical.org.
-All Administrator applications should be submitted directly to lccaboard@lakecountryclassical.org.
+Please submit a copy of your cover letter, application, proof of licensure (if applicable), and resume to careers@lakecountryclassical.org.
+Administrator submissions should include a statement of philosophy.

 LCCA is an equal opportunity employer.
 The organization is committed to providing equal opportunity for all individuals in all areas of recruitment, selection, placement, training, assignment, transfer, compensation, benefits, discipline, retention, and promotion.
 The board commits itself to the policy that there shall be no unlawful discrimination against any person because of race, color, religion, age, sex, national origin, or disability.
 All decisions with regard to employment shall be in compliance with applicable state and federal laws.